imbesky/operating-system/PartA/Scheduling.md

 edit rule 4

 4. once a job uses up its time allotment(regardless of how many times it relinquish CPU), its priority is reduced
+	- priority of process should decay with its age

 ### Tuning MLFQ